Skip to main content

 • A TOEFL iBT test center

-Certifications issued: CLES 1 and 2 English, BULATS English or Spanish, TOEIC English
+• The CAPLA of the Gustave Eiffel University (Certifications issued: CLES 1 and 2 English, BULATS English or Spanish, TOEIC English)

-• From another certified language center.
+• From another certified language center

 One of the missions of the Consulate General of France is to ensure the defense and protection of French citizens abroad.
-It is strongly recommended that French citizens living abroad register in the register of French citizens established outside the national territory and apply for a consular card.
-The process is free and voluntary, and can be useful, particularly for obtaining a passport renewal or in the case of a security plan in the country.
+It is strongly recommended that French citizens living abroad register with the Register of French Nationals Abroad and request a consular card.
+The process is free and voluntary, and can be useful, particularly for obtaining a passport renewal or in the case of a security plan being implemented in the country.
 For any registration, an identity document, a proof of French nationality and a certificate of residence in the consular district are required.

 It is advisable to register on the Ariane database of the French Ministry of Foreign Affairs before your departure and to read the Advice to travelers via the country sheet before and during your stay abroad.